Learn New Skills on a Budget: Free Courses, Apps & Practice Plans

 What are the 7 major soft skills?

 A common set includes communication, teamwork, problem-solving, adaptability, time management, emotional intelligence, and leadership.
 You can strengthen these with small weekly challenges—like leading a short meeting or giving constructive feedback—and reflecting on what worked.
+Practice weekly to learn leadership skills by leading short discussions and offering clear feedback.

 What are 10 basic life skills?